-Writers Write is your top writing resource.
-In this post, we discuss five things to consider before you write an epic fantasy.
+What is an epic fantasy?
+In this post, we discuss 5 things to consider before you write an epic fantasy book.

 An epic fantasy is always cool.
-I love books with multiple plot lines and lots of characters and maps and new worlds and languages.
+An epic fantasy (which falls under speculative fiction) has multiple plot lines, lots of characters, maps, new worlds, and new languages.
+They emphasise significant worldbuilding and complex plots.
 But these aren’t easy to write.
-When I have to teach someone who wants to write one of these the first thing I do is give them a hug.
+When I have to teach someone who wants to write one of these, the first thing I do is give them a hug.
 And then I give them a stern talking to.
 Because there are a few things you have to keep in mind.

-Five Things To Consider Before You Write An Epic Fantasy
+5 Things To Consider Before You Write An Epic Fantasy Book

 1. Keep it simple:

-- Lord of the Rings: They all want the Ring.
+- The Lord of the Rings: They all want the Ring.

 - Game of Thrones: They all want the Iron Throne.